Criminal Justice & Legal Degree Rankings

 Admission Requirements

-Criminal Justice degrees prepare graduates to enter into an occupation within the vast criminal justice system.
+Criminal Justice degrees prepare graduates to enter into an occupation in the vast criminal justice system.
 According to the Bureau of Labor Statistics, there are more than 3.5 million people employed in the criminal justice field.
 For individuals interested in earning a criminal justice degree, we take a look at the admission requirements for bachelor’s, master’s, and Ph.D. degrees.

 Bachelor’s Degree